-- 3.1 Executive is requested to recommend the medium term financial strategy and the revenue and capital budget estimates to budget Council on 23 February 2022. - 3.2 Executive could choose to not adopt the Medium Term Financial Strategy nor recommend the revenue and capital estimates.
-In which case an alternative budget would have to proposed and adopted by Council prior to the new financial year (1 April 2022)
+- 3.1 The Executive is requested to recommend the medium term financial strategy and the revenue and capital budget estimates to budget Council on 22 February 2023. - 3.2 The Executive could choose to not adopt the Medium Term Financial Strategy nor recommend the revenue and capital estimates.
+In which case an alternative budget would have to be proposed and adopted by Council prior to the new financial year (1 April 2023).
+This could also delay the setting of the annual Council Tax precept, which may result in a delayed precept demand; in this scenario the Council would have to cover the precept demands of the Parishes, Surrey County Council and the Police and Crime Commissioner for Surrey until such time as a precept can be raised.